RJDennis/ChebyshevApprox.jl/README.md

 n = 11
 domain = [3.5,0.5]
 points = nodes(n,:chebyshev_extrema,domain)
+points = nodes(Double64,n,:chebyshev_extrema,domain)
 ```

-would compute `n` extrema of the Chebyshev polynomial and scale those points to the [3.5,0.5] interval.
+would compute `n` extrema of the Chebyshev polynomial and scale those points to the [3.5,0.5] interval, using Double64 floating points number is the second case.

 Grids
 -----